Me-HDi/Mehdi_portfolio/README.md

 # Citrus Trees Detection on Satellite Images
 As an R&D intern at the "Moroccan Foundation for Advanced Science, Innovation and Research", I worked on Citrus Trees Detection on Satellite Images.
 I started by conducting scientific literature review on the subject, then I selected one of the state-of-the-art techniques I read about in the review in order to test it.
 The approach was promissing and resulted in writting a [scientific paper](/images/article_ElHaylali.pdf).

 <kbd><img src="images/Yimage2.jpg" /></kbd>

-**Tools & Techniques** : Yolo, GPU, Satellite images from Google Earth, OpenCV for image processing.
+**Tools & Techniques** : Convolutional Neural Network (CNN), Yolo, GPU, Satellite images from Google Earth, Python's OpenCV for image processing.

 # [Detecting home location of Heetch app's drivers using spatial data analysis techniques with R.](http://rpubs.com/MHD/HomeLocationDetection_Rproject)
 <kbd><img src="images/HomeLocationDetection_map.png" /></kbd>